Stone Cottage, Minto

 Stone Cottage is a heritage-listed homestead complex at Lot 315 Ben Lomond Road, Minto, City of Campbelltown, New South Wales, Australia.
 It was designed and built in 1830.
 It is also known as The Jug site or former Vineyards.
+Redfern brought out from Maderia on a return trip from England 2 vinedressers - Emmanuel SERRAO who had married Ana De FREITAS in 1820 and worked for their parents Vineyard in Maderia.
+In 1824 they came to Australia at the request of Redfern.
+They helped him establish the first vineyard here.
 The property is owned by the New South Wales Department of Planning and Infrastructure.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The cottage is believed to have been used for farm hands working at Campbellfield for Dr William Redfern.
 Dr Redfern lived at Campbellfield from about 1818-1828.
 During its history, one vendor of the property is recorded as W. L. M. Redfern, Dr Redfern's son.

 The house was purchased by Mr & Mrs Briggs in 1949 with 22.5 acre.
 Prior to that it had not been occupied for about ten years.

 The present occupant was told that the building was originally occupied by a convict overseer and a number of convicts, which may explain why one room was not internally connected to the other two rooms.